TobiasPSP/doneland_sources/Tools/Devices/Power Profiler/README.md

 <img src="images/ppk2_sampling_rate.png" width="30%" height="30%" />

+> [!IMPORTANT]
+> **Do not** use the maximum sample frequency of *100.000 samples per second* **unless you really need it**.
+If you just want to check power consumption over time, i.e. to test *deep sleep* modes, *100 Samples/second* are more than enough. *100.000S/s* produces *huge amounts of data* and can fill your hard drive quickly.
+This resolution is required only when you want to perform *logic analysis* (see below), or need to identify very short *current spikes*.

 Click *Start* to start the measurement.
+The light on the *PPK2* switches from *pulse* to *solid*.

 You now see in real-time the current consumption in a graph on the right side.
 A *sliding window* constantly calculates average consumption, and *PPK2* switches dynamically between five different current ranges, depending on the measured current.

 ### Dynamic Range